-Expenditures consist of direct and facility and administrative costs which are recognized as incurred using the accrual method of accounting and the cost accounting principles contained in the OMB Circular A-21, Cost Principles for Educational Institutions.
+Expenditures consist of direct and facility and administrative costs which are recognized as incurred using the accrual method of accounting and the cost accounting principles contained in the OMB Circular A-21, Cost Principles for Educational Institutions, or Uniform Guidance as applicable.
 Under those cost principles, certain types of expenditures are not allowable or are limited as to reimbursement.